arjuncreativo/webusb/README.md

                 .then(response => response.json())
                 .then(data => {
-                    displayMessage(query, true); // Display the sent message (bold for user) displayMessage(data.response, false); // Display the response from server chatHistory.push(query); // Add the query to the history })
+                    displayMessage(query, true); // Display the sent message (bold for user) displayMessage(data.result, false); // Display the response from server chatHistory.push(query); // Add the query to the history })
                 .catch((error) => {